thierrydecker/enkoddek/CONTRIBUTING.md

 ## Welcome to new comers

-First off, thank you for considering contributing to Myason.
+First off, thank you for considering contributing to Enkoddek.

-It's people like you that will make Myason a great tool.
+It's people like you that will make Enkoddek a great tool.

 ## Why you should read our guidelines